seattle-javascript-401d25/13-14-two-resource-api/README.md

 #### Feature Tasks
 * create an HTTP Server using `express`
 * utilize all the new dependencies used in lecture
+* use the express `Router` to create a route for doing **RESTFUL CRUD** operations against your models
-* **Lab 13**: create a resource model of your choice (that is different from the lecture models) that uses `mongoose.Schema` and `mongoose.model`.
+* create a resource model of your choice (that is different from the lecture models) that uses `mongoose.Schema` and `mongoose.model`.
 This model should be something that would make sense as the *one* in your *one-to-many* data relationship, and will be considered a  *document* in the Mongo database.
 E.g., in lecture code, one classroom can have many students.
-* use the express `Router` to create a route for doing **RESTFUL CRUD** operations against your _model_

-* **Lab 14**: create a resource model of your choice that makes sense as the *many* in your *one-to-many* data relationship.
+* create a resource model of your choice that makes sense as the *many* in your *one-to-many* data relationship.
 This will be considered a *subdocument* in the Mongo database.

 ## Server Endpoints *this applies to BOTH of your models*
 ### `/api/resource-name`